A Benchmark and Evaluation of Non-Rigid Structure from Motion: The Problem

 \subsection{Missing Data}

-The initial methods for \nrsfm{} assumed complete 2D point matches among views, when observing a deformable object.
+The initial methods for \nrsfm{} assumed complete 2D point matches among views when observing a deformable object.
 However, given self and standard occlusions, this is rarely the case.
-Most approaches for dealing with such missing data in \nrsfm{} were framed as a matrix completion problem, i.e.\ estimate the missing entries of the matrix $\mat W$ given known constraints (mainly matrix low-rank).
+Most approaches for dealing with such missing data in \nrsfm{} were framed as a matrix completion problem, i.e.\ estimate the missing entries of the matrix storing the 2D coordinates obtained by projecting each deforming 3D point.

 Torresani et al.\ \cite{Torresani:etal:CVPR2001} first proposed removing rows and lines of the matrix corresponding to missing entries in order to solve the \nrsfm{} problem.
-However, this strategy suffers greatly from even small percentages of missing data, since the subset of know completely entries can be very small.
-Dai et al.\ \cite{DaiIJCV2014} complete the missing entries via convex optimisation by relaxing the rank constraint using a matrix trace norm.
-Indeed, this method can be robust to more missing entries even do being computationally viable only for smaller scale problems.
+However, this strategy suffers greatly from even small percentages of missing data, since the subset of completely known entries can be very small.
 Most of the iterative approaches indeed include an update step of the missing entries \cite{DelBue:Agapito:IJCV2011,DelBue:etal:PAMI2012} where the missing entries become an explicit unknown to estimate.
 Gotardo et al.\ \cite{GotardoPAMI2011} instead strongly reduce the number of parameters by estimating only the camera matrix explicitly under severe missing data.
-This variable reduction is know as VARPRO in the optimization literature.
+This variable reduction is known as VARPRO in the optimization literature.
 It has been recently revisited in relation to several structure from motion problems \cite{Hong_2017_CVPR}.